furkantokac/furkantokac.com/content/blog/0043-rpi3-fast-boot-less-than-2-seconds.md

 **Related section**: K3 (kernel.img), K5 (Qt)
 **Estimated effect**: 1.0sec
-**Available Tools / Methods**: Hibernete **Explanation**: By hibernete, we can have a major gain for the K3 and K5 stages.
+**Available Tools / Methods**: Hibernete **Description**: By hibernete, we can have a major gain for the K3 and K5 stages.
 To implement hibernate, we need a total control on it since it may cause an unstable system if it is not implemented correctly.

 **Code**: G4